-In theory, as long as your chosen alphanumeric code system enables you to issue millions of codes, no. Order fulfilment companies handle thousands - even millions - of products at any given time, and we have made sure that our SKU system enables us to issue unique codes for every single item.
+In theory, as long as your chosen alphanumeric code system enables you to issue millions of codes, no. Order fulfilment companies handle thousands – even millions – of products at any given time, and our SKU system enables us to accommodate unique codes for every single item.

-When you place your inventory with us, you can rest assured that each item is individually tracked and accounted for, giving you peace of mind that when you are outsourcing your fulfilment, it is in incredibly safe hands.
+When you place your inventory with us, you can rest assured that each item is individually tracked and accounted for, giving you peace of mind that your stock is always in safe hands.

 Getting started with Adstral is easy.